About Claire Trevor

 The installation of a star in her honor – the first in the Claire Trevor School of the Arts’ very own Walk of Fame – will be a reminder to the community and future generations of her devotion and contributions.

-“Just as her commitment to our students never wavered, neither have our gratitude and admiration of her,” says Joseph S. Lewis III, dean of the Claire Trevor School of the Arts.
+“Just as her commitment to our students never wavered, neither have our gratitude and admiration of her,” says Joseph S. Lewis III, former dean of the Claire Trevor School of the Arts.
 “This star will serve as a permanent symbol of the high regard we hold Ms. Trevor and the Bren family for their generosity and support.”

 The Claire Trevor School of the Arts at the University of California, Irvine is proud to be entrusted with Claire Trevor's legacy and honors her spirit by embracing the values she believed in and practiced throughout her life.